TDStrasser/KookaBlockly-Reference/docs/source/buttons.rst

    Kookaberry - front view

-Button functions are also available on the virtual Kookaberry which is shown when KookaBlockly's **Show display** button is clicked.
+Button functions are also available on the virtual Kookaberry which is shown when **KookaBlockly**'s **Show display** button is clicked.

 .. figure:: images/kberry-virtual-blank.png
    :width: 300